Shedward/timus/README.md

 ####Timus:
 `timus submit example.scala -i86286AA -p1000`  - send solution of '1000.
 A+B Problem' from example.scala to acm.timus.ru with JudjeID 86286AA

-`timus init 1000 -l=GCC -i86286AA` - create template for solving 1000s task with GCC, it will create 1000.cpp and files with basic settings and 1000.cpp.tests with tests parsed from condition of the problem.
+`timus init 1000 -l=gcc -i86286AA` - create template for solving 1000s task with GCC, it will create 1000.cpp and files with basic settings and 1000.cpp.tests with tests parsed from condition of the problem.

-// `timus sumbit 1000.cpp` - send solution from 1000.cpp to acm.timus.ru using global setting or setting from 1000.cpp
+`timus sumbit 1000.cpp` - send solution from 1000.cpp to acm.timus.ru using global setting or setting from 1000.cpp

-// `timus set id 89542` - global set 89542 as default user id
+`timus setdef -i89542` - global set 89542 as default user id

-// `timus set lang G++11` - global set G++11 as default compiler
+`timus setdef -lg++11` - global set G++11 as default compiler

 Tests file format:
 ------------------